Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Finite sets

 I say that $X \cap Y$ is a separable subset of $A$.
 To prove that, we must prove

 This can be proved by cases; there are four cases according to whether $u$ is in $X$ or not, and whether $u$ is in $Y$ or not.
 In each case, (\ref{eq:1660}) is immediate.
 Hence $X \cap Y$ is a separable subset of $A$, as claimed.
-Similarly, $X \cup Y$ is a separable subset of $A$.
-That completes the proof of the lemma.
+Similarly, $X \cup Y$ is a separable subset of $A$. \end{proof}

 \begin{lemma}[Finite DNS] For every finite set $B$ we have

 \end{lemma}

 {\em Remark}.
 DNS stands for ``double negation shift.''
 Generally it is not correct to move a double negation leftward through $\forall x$; but this lemma shows that it is OK to do so when the quantifier is bounded by a finite set.